 Unity Biotechnology is an interesting story — there’s a good in-depth piece here from Quartz that appeared two years ago, before Unity went public.
 This is a little excerpt:

 “The company’s approach is deceptively simple: clearing the body of senescent cells, which are trapped in a state of purgatory between division and death—they’re still alive, but they’re not making new tissues.
 Cells in this mode are found throughout the body, and research has shown that they can congregate in areas that start to wear with aging, like the eyes and in joints.
 A recent paper in Science, coauthored by Unity founders Van Deursen and Judith Campisi of the Buck Institute for Research on Aging, demonstrated that, in mice, senescent cells contribute to atherosclerosis, the buildup of plaque in the arteries.”

-Unity went public during a happier market for biotech companies, in mid-2018, and is now trading at about $7 a share (it briefly got over $20 a share a little over a year ago).
-And yes, they are expecting to announce their next earnings report on November 7, so that date wasn’t just pulled out of the air by the ad copywriter… but they’re not going to announce shocking results or a “cure for aging” on that day.
+Unity went public during a happier market for biotech companies, in mid-2018, and is now trading at about $8.50 a share (it briefly got over $20 a share later in 2017, and did bottom out at about $5 during the March collapse, though it’s been above $8 for a month or so).
+And yes, they are expected to announce their next earnings report on August 7, though the exact date hasn’t yet been confirmed — so that date wasn’t just pulled out of the air by the ad copywriter… but they’re not going to announce shocking results or a “cure for aging” on that day.